aakriti7x7/Tinkerers-Lab-Website/README.md

 # Pre-requisites
 * Basic knowledge of HTML, CSS, and JS.
-* Basic knowledge of MERN (MongoDb, ExpressJs, ReactJs, NodeJs) stack will be helpfull.
+* Basic knowledge of Next.js will be helpfull.

 # Resources